 Refer a Patient

-Dementia is a not a specific illness but rather a term for the loss of memory, problem-solving, language and other mental abilities that are severe enough to interfere with your daily life.
+Dementia is not a specific illness but rather a term for the loss of memory, problem-solving, language and other mental abilities that are severe enough to interfere with your daily life.
 The most common form of dementia is Alzheimer’s.
 In early stages, a person with dementia may still be able to live independently despite memory lapses or trouble planning and organizing.
 As the illness progresses, there will be increased memory loss, moodiness, confusion, personality and behavior changes, and an increased risk of wandering and getting lost.
 In late stages, people with dementia typically lose awareness of their surroundings, have trouble communicating, lose the ability to walk, sit, and swallow, and will need 24-hour care.
 The dementia resources below offer Alzheimer’s help and information for patients and their families.
 Palliative care can help patients with dementia coordinate care, address comorbidities and manage symptoms to improve quality of life, while hospice care is designed to recognize and treat symptoms of discomfort and pain even if the patient can no longer communicate their needs.

 1. Medicare